-Direct Supervisor: ExpertTechnology DemonstrationProject Manager
+Direct Supervisor: Task Expert on Technology Demonstration

 Purpose of Sub-Contract

-The purpose of the Sub-contract on 150 EC&EE is to provide technical assistance to implementation of 150 EC&EE investment projects in ceramics.
+The purpose of the Sub-contract on Provision of Technical Assistance to 150 EC&EE Projects in Ceramic Sector is to provide technical assistance to implementation of 150 EC&EE investment projects in ceramics.
 The subcontractor shall coordinate all its activities with ECCs and DOSTs in 10 provinces.

 Scope of Work

-Conduct of comprehensive techno-economic feasibility analyses of protential EC&EE investment projects in Ceramics sector including: review of previous feasibility studies, as well as those during the PDF-B exrcise and conduct of new ones if needed;
+Conduct of comprehensive techno-economic feasibility analyses of potential EC&EE investment projects in Ceramics sector including: review of previous feasibility studies, as well as those during the PDF-B exercise and conduct of new ones if needed;

 Carry out reviewing, establishing and documenting appropriate criteria for selection and evaluation of demonstration project requirements;